sosper30/eep520-wi24/week1/Lecture1_README.md

 Course Code
 ===

-Make a code directory for the course and make it your working directory (use Terminal for MacOs or the Command line for Windows PCs).
+Make a code directory for the course and make it your working directory (Optional: use Terminal for MacOs or the Command line for Windows PCs).

 Get the code for the course: